JetBrains/amper/docs/Documentation.md

 * Using Gradle plugins in Gradle build scripts.
 * Configuring additional settings in Gradle build scripts

-To use Gradle interop in an Amper Module, place either a `build.gradle.kts` or a `build.gradle` file next to your `module.yaml` file:
+To use Gradle interop in an Amper module, place either a `build.gradle.kts` or a `build.gradle` file next to your `module.yaml` file:
 ```
 |-src/